HenryvanderVegte/IntoDescent/README.md

 # IntoDescent
-An early implementation for a turn-based board game
+Implementation of a turn-based board game